 On a subsequent run, you can see instead of one of Ao’s doubts talking to her, it’s more than ten, and they have a bit more to say.
 She’s been stuck in this time loop for a while, and I got a greater weight out of this scene than the last.
 They again insist the way out of the loop is to just end everything, yet they challenge her to overcome the laws of the world with her emotions.
 If you get any girl to the max relationship level, their bond pulls her out of the loop, and she appears properly in the ending without sending a new ‘be reborn’ text.
 One view I have is that the past loops are Ao being unable to completely overcome her fears, which build and build over time as the loop repeats.
 It’s also possible that she was shackled to the Origin system, and only a true bond could break her free and let her reunite with her friends.
 It’s a bit vague, which gives you some room for interpretation.
 I rather like this aspect.

 Blue Reflection is fond of forgetting everything at the end.
-It was rather touching for Hinako, as she wished early to remember Yuzu and Lime at the end and accomplished just that, forgetting everything else.
+It was rather touching for Hinako, as she wished early to remember Yuzu and Lime at the end and accomplished just that.
 Second Light follows up on this in a similar manner.
-Couldn’t say how much the cast remembers each other or even Ao; a vague bond remains.
-Forgetting everything except the most important thing is probably not my favorite ending gimmick after seeing it multiple times, but I do enjoy the story for what it is quite a bit.
+Couldn’t say how much the cast remembers each other or even Ao; a vague bond remains, at least.
+Always being at risk of forgetting everything is probably not my favorite ending gimmick after seeing it multiple times, but I do enjoy the story for what it is quite a bit.
 It’s not like it hits the most unique bits, but it’s competently handled throughout.

 I actually glossed over a lot, as a lot of Second Light is character driven, and the girls definitely deliver.
 Someone will probably be to your taste, and there’s a lot of amusing stuff even from the girls who are not your thing.